KingCatto/Super-Steam-Packer-Queue-Creator/README.md

 ## License

-This script is provided as-is for the Steam community.
+This script is provided as-is for the CS.rin.ru community.
 Use at your own discretion.

 ## Acknowledgments

 - Thanks to Steam for providing the API
-- Language translations contributed by the community
+- Thamks to Masquerade for making Super Steam Packer